mattvick/symfony-cmf-docs/quick_tour/the_third_party_bundles.rst

 You made it!
 Let's summarize what you've learned in the Quick Tour:

-* The Symfony CMF is build for highly customized Content Management Systems;
+* The Symfony CMF is built for highly customized Content Management Systems;
 * The Symfony CMF team creates bundles with a specific CMS feature, which can be used both together and standalone;
 * The Symfony CMF uses the database in order to make a lot of things editable